The Changing Landscape of Church Communication

 1. Effective Email Marketing Platforms

-Email is far from dead; it’s a powerful tool for direct communication.
+Email is far from dead; it's a powerful tool for direct communication.
 Beyond sending weekly newsletters, modern email platforms allow for segmentation, automation, and personalization.
 Imagine sending a tailored welcome series to new visitors, or specific updates to small group leaders.
 This level of intentionality makes members feel seen and valued, reducing information overload and increasing the likelihood of engagement.
-To learn how to make the most of this channel, check out our guide on How to Build an Effective Email Strategy for Your Church.

 2. Active Social Media Presence